Najeeb-Sulaiman/python-and-pandas-exercise/README.md

 ---

-## 📎 Submission Guidelines
+## Submission Guidelines
-- Submit a clean, well-commented Jupyter notebook.
+- Submit a link to a github repo with a clean, well-commented Jupyter notebook.
 - Break your code into clear sections (Cleaning, Data Enrichment, Analysis).
 - Include markdown cells to explain what you're doing and why.
 - Include problems you encountered and how you handled them.
--

 ---